Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_KV260/README.md

  No contents to exec in /exec.d.
 Starting shell ... \
  sh: can't access tty; job control turned off

-If you face this boot error when running the application on the starter kit, copy the folder '<PATH_TO_rtl_adder_pipes_KV260>/petalinux_recipes/som-carrier-autoload' in the following directory of your Petalinux project: 'project-spec/meta-user/recipes-apps/'
+If you face this boot error when running the application on the starter kit, copy the folder '<PATH_TO_rtl_adder_pipes_KV260>/petalinux_recipes/som-carrier-autoload' in the following directory of your Petalinux project: 'project-spec/meta-user/recipes-apps/' an run 'petalinux-build' command again.